Wendy Williams’ Husband, Kevin Hunter, Got Mistress Pregnant Twice Before, Per ‘Radar’

 Sources claim that Williams is in a dark place at the moment, as she knew about Sharina, but never thought that her husband would stoop so low as to have a child with his mistress.

-On Monday, Wendy was seen without her wedding ring on, which she recently showed off during on her show while talking about the struggles of marriage.
+On Monday, Wendy was seen without her wedding ring on, which she recently showed off on her show while talking about the struggles of marriage.

 As for her relationship with Kevin, Wendy’s parents are allegedly begging her to leave her husband, but she allegedly doesn’t have the strength to do it.

-As previously reported by The Inquisitr, one of Wendy Williams’ friends claims that her marriage to Kevin Hunter in unhealthy, and that her husband is very controlling, adding that the talk show host can’t seem to make any business decisions with her husband.
+As previously reported by The Inquisitr, one of Wendy Williams’ friends claims that her marriage to Kevin Hunter is unhealthy, and that her husband is very controlling, adding that the talk show host can’t seem to make any business decisions with her husband.